apache/echarts-doc/en/option/component/calendar.md

 Example of using graph in calendar coordinates:
 ~[600x600](${galleryViewPath}calendar-graph&edit=1&reset=1)

-Combination calendar coordinate system and charts, you may be able to create more wonderful effects.
+By combining calendar coordinate system and charts, you may be able to create more wonderful effects.

 [Display Text in Calendar](${galleryEditorPath}calendar-lunar&edit=1&reset=1), [Display Pies in Calendar](${galleryEditorPath}calendar-pie&edit=1&reset=1)